h-yung/tweet-getter-analyzer/README.md

-# Tweet Getter and Analyzer
+# Tweet getter & analyzer
 Retrieve latest tweets of public figures and analyze sentiment.
 Uses [Twitter API v.2](https://developer.twitter.com/en/docs/twitter-api).
 Requests are routed via a server so as to protect tokens/keys/secrets.

 ...The sentiment analysis bit is WIP - planning to use TensorFlow.